banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 ### 3.6 CSS Refactoring

-As part of the UI components extraction, we'll conduct a comprehensive CSS refactoring effort:
+As part of the UI components extraction, will conduct a comprehensive CSS refactoring effort:

 1. Audit inline styles:
    - Systematically identify all inline styles in the codebase